lnurl/luds/lnurl-allowance.md

 e.g. JSON.stringify(payload)
 ```

-## Requesting invoice from LN WALLET (SERVICE to WALLET)
+## Requesting invoice from `LN WALLET` (SERVICE to WALLET)

-On an already established WebSocket connection between `LN WALLET` and `SERVICE`:
+On an already established WebSocket connection between `LN WALLET` and `LN SERVICE`:

-1. `SERVICE` sends a JSON stringified message payload with the following format:
+1. `LN SERVICE` sends a JSON stringified message payload with the following format:

 ```
 payload = {